 We decided we would take on the responsibility of raising chickens right after we started eating a grain-free diet.
 We had a shaky start, but things seem to be going better now.
 We haven't had any of our replacement chickens mysteriously disappear.

 During the last couple of months we have started composting outdoors.
 We had a worm bin in our basement a couple years ago, but we just weren't seeing the results we wanted, especially if we are going to be adding it to a large garden.
 We decided we needed to set up a compost bin outside.
 We keep a bowl under the kitchen sink for all of our food scraps.
 We have been running our food scraps, egg shells, and coffee grounds through the food processor before it's added to the pile.
 It makes a mess in the kitchen, but hopefully it will be beneficial in the long run.
+We've also just recently started hanging our clothes out to dry.
+While this isn't anything new to some, this is very new to us.

 Because sauces, condiments, and dressings are filled with lots of unpronounceable and undesirable ingredients, we have started making and canning our own.
 I don't know why I was so intimidated by canning.
 It's really not that hard.